 A newborn baby’s cry broke the silence, his mother sang a lullaby and wept.
 The crowd started to move towards the exit.
 Imamu pushed the man next to him to grab his backpack and jostled towards the consulting room.
 “Doctor!”
 His words were lost in the crowd.
 “Please!
 Doctor!”
 The flood of people carried him away.
 He struggled towards the doorframe of the room.
 “Plea—” He got the door handle.
 “I beg you!
 I have a daughter!”
 The door was firmly locked.
 Tears rolled off his chin, he hollered in despair.
 “I’ll pay you health fees!”
 He heard small movements inside the door.
 “I’ll pay you health fees…double!”
 The door opened.
 For a moment Imamu stood there, shocked, unable to say a word.

-He fi.
+He finished.
 Imamu waited.
-The doctor’s face was shone brightly by the light of the screen, hard and motionless.
+The doctor’s face was shone blue by the light of the screen, hard and motionless.
 The doctor stood up, as if a solemn judge doing a sacred ritual, he announced:

 “Chloroquine, Quinine, Mefloquine.”